 Listeriosis is a rare infection caused by bacteria called listeria.
-It usually goes away on its own, but can cause serious problems for some people.
+It usually goes away on its own, but it can make some people seriously ill.

-Listeriosis is usually caught from eating food containing listeria bacteria.
+Listeriosis is usually caused by eating food contaminated with listeria bacteria.

 - pre-prepared sandwiches and salads

 - pre-cut fruit (such as pre-packed melon slices)